eglische/theOPENhandy/README.md

 - Fully self-contained — no external dependencies once flashed

 ## Installation
-Install instructions for Flashing can be found in ./Documentation/install.md
+Install Instructions for Flashing can be found in ./Documentation/install.md

 ## Setup Mode